 What is anti-social behaviour?

 Anti-social behaviour is a serious problem and can cause havoc in people’s lives.
-We aim to deal with it thoroughly and effectively for all our renters and will do our best to take action against the the people who cause it.
+We aim to deal with it thoroughly and effectively for all our renters and will do our best to take action against the people who cause it.
 This covers a wide range of activities and can include anything that interferes with your right to live peacefully in your home.

 This might include: